nestjs/docs.nestjs.com/content/recipes/swagger.md

 TypeScript's metadata reflection system has several limitations which make it impossible to, for instance, determine what properties a class consists of or recognize whether a given property is optional or required.
 However, some of these constraints can be addressed at compilation time.
 Nest provides a plugin that enhances the TypeScript compilation process to reduce the amount of boilerplate code required.

+> warning **Hint** This plugin is **opt-in**.
+If you prefer, you can declare all decorators manually, or only specific decorators where you need them.

 The Swagger plugin will automatically:

 - annotate all DTO properties with `@ApiProperty` unless `@ApiHideProperty` is used